tom-james-watson/learn-rust/README.md

 ### Functions with Return Values

 Return values are not named, but we do declare their type after an arrow `->`.
-Rust automatically returns the value of the final expression of a function (gross!).
+Rust automatically returns the value of the final expression of a function.
 You can explicitly return early with `return`.

 ```rust
 fn five() -> i32 {
   5 // having no semicolon makes this an expression
 } // returns 5
 ```

-> This is all too magic for me 😕.
-I prefer things to be more explicit.
-Lines of different code having different meanings depending on whether they have a semicolon seems like a terrible idea.
-Also I've never liked having implicit returns, just makes the code hard to read in my opinion.

 ## Control Flow